jacobmellin/goel/README.md

 #### Priority: High

+- [ ] Make Goal editable in detail view
+- [ ] Remove "My progress and Barriers" if there is no progress yet"
+- [ ] Screen for no goals pending tracking on Track
-- [ ] Add Github Actions
+- [ ]

 #### Priority: Medium

 - [ ] Ensure correct formatting for displayed reflections
-- [ ] Ensure appdata directory is created on first launch
+- [ ] Ensure appdata directory is created on first launch (use TDD)
 - [ ] Start implementing tests
 - [ ] Start implementing localization
-- [ ] Handle invalid config file
+- [ ] Handle invalid config file (use TDD)
 - [ ] Support Mouse Back button where applicable
 - [ ] Dropdown button for remind interval select